 Multiple Dog Household Deaths

 Pet caregivers will consult when dogs with an age difference display aggressive behaviours.
 From there, we can work on behaviour modification and management.
 Clients leave with dog behaviour and training protocols designed to facilitate peaceful living arrangements.
 On other occasions, clients consult for aggression because one dog killed the other.
-This claim might surprise you, but unfortunately, it’s a real one.
+This claim might surprise you, but unfortunately, it’s real.

 Death by Dog

-So far, in my career, I’ve evaluated over two dozen dogs for the death of an older dog within the same household.
+So far in my career, I’ve evaluated over two dozen dogs for the death of an older dog within the same household.
 Clients present the case as a silent, unexpected attack.
-People are shocked about the situation and think Fido just turned into a monster.
-Fido rarely is a monster; he is merely a dog.
-The proof is in the pudding: when the household has more than two dogs, Fido never attacks or displays aggression towards the other canines.
+People are shocked by the situation and think Fido just turned into a monster.
+Fido is rarely a monster; he is merely a dog.
+The proof is in the pudding: Fido never attacks or displays aggression towards the other canines when the household has more than two dogs.

-Most often, the attack occurs when people are in another room or out on a short errand.
+The attack occurs when people are in another room or on a short errand.
 There is no sound from the attacker.
 The cries come from Rex.
-The high pitch cries serve to tell the attacker I am in pain, let me go!
-An attack never lasts long; it usually is over within a few seconds up to a minute or so.
-People never saw it coming, or more often than not, they could not recognize the subtle signs.
-Dog language is complex
+The high-pitched cries tell the attacker I am in pain; let me go!
+An attack never lasts long; it is usually over within a few seconds up to a minute.
+People never saw it coming; more often than not, they could not recognize the subtle signs.
+Dog language is complex.

-If you have more than one dog in your household, learn dog language.
+Learn dog language if you have more than one dog in your household.
 You will need to identify the situation before it occurs.
 From there, you can separate dogs to manage the situation.
 Dog training can go a long way, but remember, we are working against natural behaviours.

-I suggest you talk about the situation with or comment below to share the knowledge.
+I suggest you discuss the situation or comment below to share your knowledge.
 If you recently lost a pet and need counselling, please drop me a line.
 I know how hard it is to lose a friend under such tragic events.

-For the second time now, this blog post has been removed (without and explanation from our web host) along with the nearly 200 comments that you shared.
+For the second time now, this blog post has been removed (without an explanation from our web host), along with the nearly 300 comments you shared.
 I am truly sorry and apologize for the problem.
-We read every comment and e-mail you send us, which is on average one a day.
+We read every comment and daily e-mail you send.

-Please leave a comment, others seek solace in knowing they are not alone.
-Thank you for understanding this very frustrating situation.
+Please leave a comment; others seek solace in knowing they are not alone.